In this guide

-Prediction markets for year-end ATP and WTA rankings reward participants who grasp the intricacies of the points system, tournament calendar, and each competitor's track record with injuries and tournament scheduling.
-The battle for year-end No. 1 unfolds across 52 weeks — providing an extended, data-rich period for market participants to trade.
+Prediction markets for ATP and WTA year-end rankings reward participants who grasp the intricacies of point accumulation, tournament calendars, and player-specific factors such as past injuries and tournament commitments.
+The race to secure the year-end No. 1 position unfolds across 52 weeks, offering ample opportunity for informed market positions.

 ATP Year-End No. 1 2026 Odds

-- Carlos Alcaraz: ~32-38% — Four Grand Slam titles, potential for substantial ranking points accumulation
+- Carlos Alcaraz: ~32-38% — Four Grand Slam titles on record, potential for significant ranking surges

-- Novak Djokovic: ~8-12% — Prioritising Olympic competition, limited tournament participation planned
+- Novak Djokovic: ~8-12% — Prioritising Olympic competition, limited tournament appearances planned

-- Daniil Medvedev: ~6-9% — Reliable top-5 finisher throughout the season
+- Daniil Medvedev: ~6-9% — Reliable top-5 contender throughout seasons

 WTA Year-End No. 1 2026 Odds

-- Iga Swiatek: ~35-40% — Demonstrates steadier performance across varied court surfaces
+- Iga Swiatek: ~35-40% — Demonstrates superior consistency across different court surfaces

 - Coco Gauff: ~8-12% — Requires breakthrough performances at major championships